Lie groups and Lie algebras: Maximal tori in compact groups, Cartan decomposition

-Note that for every Cartan subalgebra $\h^c\subset \g^c$, $H^c=\exp(\h^c)\subset G^c$ is a torus, which is clearly a {\bf maximal torus} (as the complexified Lie algebra of a larger torus would be a larger commutative subalgebra than $\h$).
+Note that for every Cartan subalgebra $\h^c\subset \g^c$, $H^c=\exp(\h^c)\subset G^c$ is a torus, which is clearly a {\bf maximal torus}: the Lie algebra of any torus $T\subset G^c$ containing $H^c$ would be a commutative subalgebra of $\mathfrak g^c$ containing $\h^c$, so it must coincide with $\mathfrak h^c$, hence $T=H^c$.
 Conversely, if $H^c\subset G^c$ is a maximal torus then ${\rm Lie}(H^c)$ can be included in a Cartan subalgebra, hence it is itself a Cartan subalgebra.
-So we have a bijection between Cartan subalgebras in $\g^c$ and maximal tori in $G^c$.
-Similarly, there is a bijection between Cartan subalgebras in $\g$ and maximal tori in $G$.
+So the exponential map defines a bijection between Cartan subalgebras in $\g^c$ and maximal tori in $G^c$.
+The same statements apply to Cartan subalgebras in $\g$ and maximal tori in $G$.
+Moreover, by the last paragraph of Subsection \ref{ccrg}, $H^c,H$ are maximal abelian subgroups of $G^c,G$, since the same is true for $G_{\rm ad}$ (Subsection \ref{autom}).